Fluctuations of Transverse Increments in Two-dimensional First Passage Percolation

 The following theorem is our lower bound on the fluctuations of transverse increments.
-We show that standard deviation of transverse increment between two points at a distance $L$ is at least of the order of $\sigma\Lp\Delta^{-1}(L)\Rp$ with a correction factor smaller than any power of $L$.
+In this theorem, we show that the standard deviation of the transverse increment between a pair of points at a distance $L$ is at least of the order of $\sigma\Lp\Delta^{-1}(L)\Rp$ with a correction factor smaller than any power of $L$.